massmux/LNDConnectionKit/README.md

 # NodeConnectionKit

 This is an howto and configuration files in order to best connect and use an external LND node (installed on a different server or on a cloud service like Voltage).
+In this howto we will suppose we are connecting to a Voltage node, but everything is similar in case of a connection to an external LND, no matter where and how it is configured.
 What you need is:

-- an external LND install or a Voltage node LND (not based on neutrino)
+- an external LND install or a Voltage node LND (not those based on neutrino)
-- a small external VPS in order to install what you need.
+- a small VPS in order to install what you need.
 This may be a fresh ubuntu install with docker and docker-compose
-- a domain name you own which must point to the VPS IP address. let's say my.domain.com
+- a domain name you own which must point to the VPS IP address. let's say my.domain.com .
+You need to have the possiblity to modify DNS records in order to later authentify the letsencrypt certificate.

-## Setup firewall
+## Basic security on the VPS

-on the VPS.
-Enable the firewall
+### Enable the firewall

+Only SSH and https traffic is permitted

 ```
 sudo ufw allow to any proto tcp port 22